 The site and cultural visits make no special physical demands on students.

 This class is led by Program Director Dr. Maria Pozueta, and will involve a good deal of out-of-classroom experience.
 In the classes taught by Dr. Pozueta we will immerse ourselves in Basque culture, spending as much time as possible in the streets.
 We will focus particularly on the Basque language and the politics of bilingualism; Basque cinema, which we will study both as an art form and for its representation of the recent political conflicts; and Basque gastronomy.
-There will also be a series of lectures by experts on the Basque situation, focusing on Basque co-operativism (the tradition of sharing equally in the responsibility and reward of group or corporate enterprise); the Spanish Civil War of 1934-36 and World War Two in the Basque Country; the terror bombing of Guernica, about which Picasso made the most famous painting of modern times; the period of the Franco dictatorship; the post-Franco era of ETA terrorism; and the present situation of Basque society.
+There will also be a series of lectures by experts on the Basque situation, focusing on Basque co-operativism (the tradition of sharing equally in the responsibility and reward of group or corporate enterprise); the Spanish Civil War; the terror bombing of Guernica, about which Picasso made his famous painting; the period of the Franco dictatorship; the era of ETA terrorism; and the present situation of Basque society.

 As indicated in the course description, this course is aimed at transforming our students from mere tourists, who gawk at the foreign sights armed with a handbook of facts, into what in sociology is known as “participant investigators,” people who are trying to get under the foreign surface and achieve understanding from within of the cultural spectacle in which they are temporarily immersed.

 CHID 498 (5 credits): What is a Nation?